yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 kubectl delete pod kube-secure-fhgxtsjh - default
 ```

-The last delete command is interesting, because it is a single one off pod that the attacker is looking for, but it is named in a way to blend in as if it were a part of a deployment/daemonset.
+The last delete command is interesting because it is a single one off pod that the attacker is looking for, but it is named in a way to blend in as if it were a part of a deployment/daemonset.
 Perhaps future honeypots will reveal what these resources are.

 Directly after attempting to delete the resources above we see a request at `2022-10-23 12:38:10.451` to check for a daemonset called `kube-controller` in the `kube-system` namespace.